DigitalDenCloud/serverless-web-application-backend/README.md

     }
 ```

-Initially, I used the monolithic function before deciding to use two single-purposed function.

-I broke my monolithic function into two single-purposed functions by reconfiguring the Hello World Function deployed by SAM CLI.
-I created a get-function for getting values out of the database, and a put-function for putting items into my database.
-I then updated the python scripts for each function:
+Initially, I deployed the monolithic function before breaking the monolith into two single-purposed functions.
+I achieved this by reconfiguring the Hello World Function deployed by SAM CLI and configured:

+- A get-function for getting values out of the database
+- A put-function for putting items into my database.

+I then wrote python scripts for each function:

 #### Single-Purposed-Function
 ---